-- o Main Bay surface water temperatures have increased to the mid 80's with river temperatures slightly cooler in the mid 70's. - Detailed & up-to-date fishing conditions in your area, refer to check out Eyes on the Bay's - https://eyesonthebay.dnr.maryland.gov/eyesonthebay/clickbeforeca st.cfm
+- o Main Bay surface water temperatures are currently in the upper 70s but will be warming.
+River temperatures were slightly cooler in the lower 70s. - Detailed & up-to-date fishing conditions in your area, refer to checking out Eyes on the Bay's - https://eyesonthebay.dnr.maryland.gov/eyesonthebay/clickbeforeca st.cfm